danielphil/danielphil.github.io/_posts/2015-08-25-virtualbox-boot-camp.markdown

 categories: windows virtualbox osx
 ---

-Some scrappily generated with information about how I got VirtualBox to boot from my Windows 10 Boot Camp drive.
+Some notes on how I got VirtualBox to boot from my Windows 10 Boot Camp drive.
 This will let you share a Windows install between Boot Camp and VirtualBox.

 ## Things I installed